Password Managers, which is the best?

 Prices – The best password managers are able to offer a user-friendly service and a great range of features at an affordable price.

-We know price is a factor in most people’s thinking which is why we have built value for money into our thinking.
+We know price is a factor in most people’s thinking which is why we have built value for money and things like a family plan into our thinking.

 Never save password data in your browser

 Saving passwords in web browsers is not the best idea even though it seems convenient.